What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 Content strategy vs. content marketing: What’s the difference?

-As you learn more about content strategy, you may see people use content marketing interchangeably with content strategy.
+As you learn more about content, you may see people use content marketing interchangeably with content strategy.
 It’s important to understand the difference between content strategy and content marketing.

 Content marketing, on the other hand, typically refers to the process of researching, writing, publishing, and promoting your content.